Chart Color Schemes

 Recent residential development output has been above average within Castlemaine when compared nationally

-Castlemaine has received approximately 91 dwelling approvals annually over the past five financial years, totalling 456 homes.
-As of FY26, 20 approvals have been recorded.
-This results in an average of 0.9 new residents per year per dwelling constructed between FY21 and FY25.
-The average construction value of these dwellings is $300,000.
+Castlemaine has experienced approximately 91 dwelling approvals annually over the past five financial years, totalling 456 homes.
+In FY26 so far, 24 approvals have been recorded.
+The average new resident per year per dwelling constructed between FY21 and FY25 is 0.9.
+New supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.

 Frequently Asked Questions - Development